nathanieltse/Fin/README.md

 * The `register` view let user registers an account and ensure they meet account information requirements.

 * The `transfer` view renders the transfer page.
 The function checks if user has a spending account and present them option to open one.
-The function also checks if user has transfer from other people and notify user to accept transfer.
+The function also checks if user has transfers from other people and notify user to accept transfer.

-* The `accept` view is a function to let user accept any incoming transfer and checks to make sure it's the intended recipient accepting the transfer and transfer has never been recieved before user does.
+* The `accept` view is a function to let user accepts any incoming transfer and checks to make sure it's the intended recipient accepting the transfer and transfer has never been recieved before user does.

-* The `transfer_function` view is an API call function to let user transfers money out.It checks to make sure recipient exsists, user has enough fund in account and the form is filled out with required information for user to transfer money to other account.
+* The `transfer_function` view is an API call function to let user transfers money out.It checks to make sure recipient exsists, user has enough fund in account and the form is filled out with required informations for user to transfer money to other account.

-* The `spending_view` view renders the spending account's transaction record.
+* The `spending_view` view renders the spending account's transaction records.

 * The `budget_view` view renders the budget page that shows user each of the category spending for the month and it's total individually.
-It also renders all records of the month and split it into spending account record and user's self tracking record.
+It also renders all records of the month and splits it into spending account records and user's self tracking records.

-* The `spending_function` view is an API call function that takes user's request  to track their spending from the budget page.
-It ensures the form is properly filled out to be able to post the data to the database.
+* The `spending_function` view is an API call function that takes user's request to track their spendings from the budget page.
+It ensures the form is properly filled out to be able to post the data to the databases.

 &nbsp;

-For static file, it hosts custom CSS file for styling and two Javascript file for different pages.
+For static file, it hosts custom CSS file for styling and two Javascript files for different pages.

 `fin.js` has an eventlistner for submitting form for user to tansfer money to the `transfer_function` API.

 `budget.js` is specfically for the budget page.

-* When user click the Add item button it calls the `add_item` function and display a form in the browser for user to fill out.
-The `add_item` function check to make sure form is not empty otherwise the submit button would be disabledand display a message for user that all fields need to be filled out
+* When user clicks the Add item button it calls the `add_item` function and displays a form in the browser for user to fill out.
+The `add_item` function checks to make sure form is not empty otherwise the submit button would be disabled and display a message for user that all fields need to be filled out

-* When user click the submit button it calls the `add_btn` function and call the API to post all the input to the database.
+* When user clicks the submit button it calls the `add_btn` function and calls the API to post all the input to the databases.

-* The `show(button)` function take in each category box(button) as argument and is called when user click on one of the category boxes.
+* The `show(button)` function takes in each category box(button) as argument and is called when user click on one of the category boxes.
 The function would remove all irrelavent spending records and only shows records that matches the category that user picked.
 It also presents a returning route when category boxes are clicked for user to display all records again.

 &nbsp;